• Skip to main content

 My Personal Blend Of Oils – (My Go-To Antibiotic)

-Simple recipe for topical use only:
+This simple recipe is for topical use only:

 • 2-3 drops of lavender and tea tree essential oil (add 2-3 drops of eucalyptus if congestion is involved)